polakowo/mlprojects/rossmann-sales-prediction/README.md

-Forecast Rossmann sales with a DL model for tabular data.
+Forecast Rossmann sales with a model for tabular data, incl. data preparation and exploration.